KaelusMC/Blossom/README.md

 ***

 ### Usage
 Creating and managing arenas with Blossom is so easy that even a newbie can do it!
-Just run `/blossom menu`, and you'll see for yourself. *Wink.*
+Just run `/blossom create`, and you'll see for yourself. *Wink.*

 ### Statistics
 We've extensively tested regenerating 1 million blocks repeatedly, and the performance impact was minimal.
 The regeneration time ranged between 150-500ms, even on a local server.